azarboon/ai-powered-cdk-best-practices/README.md

    npm install
    ```

-@mahdi: check if deploy.sh is needed. if not, remove it
+@mahdi: try to deploy manually to check if deploy.sh is needed. if not, remove it
 2. **Deploy using automated script (Recommended):**

    ```bash